AlexTelon/wordle-bot-ranking/README.md

-# What is this?
+# Wordle bot leaderboard

-I think it will be a webserver serving a REST enpoint where some of my friends can compete with bots.
+A simple webserver serving a REST enpoint where some of my friends can compete with bots.

-Should have a highscore also I guess..

-Using english source of words.
-Tried swedish first but åäö was a pain to get right for me, and I guess for bots that would talk to this api as well.
-So lets skip that and keep to english ascii letters and let everyone focus on the fun stuff.

-Using https://github.com/AllValley/WordleDictionary/blob/main/wordle_solutions.txt as a source.
+Not safe, robust or anything.

 # How to setup server